SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The user of this technique releases a powerful burst of wind, chakra concentrating the air into several layered air streams.
 This creates pockets of both vacuums and high-speed air which have enough focused force behind them to cut down trees.

 Chakra: 28
-Damage: 4d8\*6
+Damage: 10d8\*5
 Range: 25
-Speed: 12
+Speed: 10
 Seal Speed: 24

-Tags: Slashing, Projectile, Defensive
+Tags: Attack, Interrupt, Projectile, Slashing, Fan

 Effects:
-This can be used as a normal action (as an attack), or an Interrupt (as a defensive against a ranged taijutsu attack).
-As an Interrupt, make an Accuracy roll against your opponent's Accuracy, adding your ninjutsu damage bonus; if successful, you deflect their projectiles harmlessly.
+This can be used as an attack or a defensive against a ranged taijutsu attack:

-As an attack, it knocks its victim back (ninjutsu damage bonus) yards; the distance knocked back is reduced by partial defense.
+As an Interrupt, you parry the incoming attack with a +2 bonus.
+If you successfully defend, Great Sickle Wind Technique immediately acts as an attack at no extra cost, using the results of your parry roll as its Accuracy and its speed for both damage and legal defenses from the opponent is equal to what it was when used as a defense.

 ### **Shinkuu Enzan \- Decapitating Vacuum Disc**